madchicken/homebridge-comelit-hub/README.md

 - sentry_dsn: string - DSN for Sentry monitoring (see https://sentry.com)
 - blind_closing_time: number - number of seconds your blinds take to go from fully open to fully closed (default 35)
 - keep_alive?: number - number of seconds for the MQTT keep alive message
-- avoid_duplicates?: boolean - set this to true to avoid mapping different devices with the same name (it will append a numeric postfix to the name)
+- avoid_duplicates: boolean - set this to true to avoid mapping different devices with the same name (it will append a numeric postfix to the name)
-- hide_lights?: boolean - true to hide lights to HomeKit
+- hide_lights: boolean - true to hide lights to HomeKit
-- hide_blinds?: boolean - true to hide blinds to HomeKit
+- hide_blinds: boolean - true to hide blinds to HomeKit
-- hide_thermostats?: boolean - true to hide thermostats to HomeKit
+- hide_thermostats: boolean - true to hide thermostats to HomeKit
-- hide_dehumidifiers?: boolean - true to hide dehumidifiers to HomeKit
+- hide_dehumidifiers: boolean - true to hide dehumidifiers to HomeKit
-- hide_power_suppliers?: boolean - true to hide power suppliers (aka "Controllo Carichi") to HomeKit
+- hide_power_suppliers: boolean - true to hide power suppliers (aka "Controllo Carichi") to HomeKit
-- hide_outlets?: boolean - true to hide outlets to HomeKit
+- hide_outlets: boolean - true to hide outlets to HomeKit

 **Note**: When hiding thermostats you will automatically exclude dehumidifiers